 ELKO COUNTY STUDENT ART EXHIBITION

 G Three Bar Theater and Elevator Lobby

 Take a moment to admire the original artwork and photography by local students that adorns the walls of the theater and lobby.
 Our youths' imagination, creativity and craftsmanship were set to work interpreting this year's theme of Horse Stories.
-Artwork is on view until April 2017, with a public reception on Wednesday, March 17, 2017, from 4:30-6:00pm.
+Artwork is on view until April 2018, with a free public reception on March 28, 2018, from 4:30-6:30 pm.

 Please refer to the official Gathering schedule for exhibition-related programming at the Western Folklife Center and other venues during the Gathering.